inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 # Administration

-This page provides a usage overview of the InvenioRDM administration panel.

 The administration panel is a feature in InvenioRDM introduced in v10 that provides a graphical user interface for managing your instance.
 It is designed to be used by administrators and superusers of the repository.
 For more technical details you can read the [developer guide to the InvenioRDM administration panel](../maintenance/internals/administration_panel.md), detailing its programmatic interface and usage.